-What is Publisher Content?
+What is Publisher and Vendor Content?

 Subject: Voluntary Product Accessibility Template (VPAT) Request